Business Loan Brokers Help Fund Businesses

 - The receivables come off the business owner’s balance sheet and the business owner receives almost instant cash for the receivables.

-- Instead of acquiring debt, the business sells an asset (the accounts receivables) and has higher cash flows as a result of the cash injections from the lender (which is generally treated as taxable revenue).
+- Instead of acquiring debt, the business sells an asset (the accounts receivable) and has higher cash flows as a result of the cash injections from the lender (which is generally treated as taxable revenue).

 Buyers Generally Do Not Assume Debt for Business Sales

-Parties May Negotiate Assumption of Debt and Business Broker Should Disclose In Asking Price
+Parties May Negotiate Assumption of Debt

-Sellers Should Prepare to Pay Off Business Debt With Business Sale Proceeds
+Sellers Should Prepare to Pay Off Business Debt

 Business Debt A Short Term Solution and Caution Is Advised